Photonico/Photonico_Code/README.md

-# Photonico Code
+# Photonico Code [Uncompleted]

-A Free Monospace Font for Coding
+Photonico Code is a free, monospace, slab-serif style font.

+It is developed from the file of [Fira Code](https://github.com/tonsky/FiraCode), and inherits its programming ligatures and HiDPI support.

 ## Screenshots